denpamusic/PyPlumIO/README.md

     boiler.turn_on()  # or boiler.turn_off()
 ```

-Please note that each parameter has a range of acceptable values that you must check by yourself.
-The PyPlumIO will raise `ValueError` if value is not within acceptable range.
-You can check allowed values by reading `min_value` and `max_value` attributes of parameter object.
+Each parameter has a range of acceptable values.
+PyPlumIO will raise `ValueError` if value is not within the acceptable range.
+You can check allowed range by reading `min_value` and `max_value` attributes of parameter object.
+Both `min_value` and `max_value` are inclusive.
 ```python
 import pyplumio